Turn existing data into new discoveries

 Sharing your data in The Mindfulness Consortium is simple and structured:

-Step 1: Register your account and start a new submission.
+Step 1: Create your account or log in and click “Share your data” under the Members tab to start a new submission.

-To make the process even easier, download our Step-by-Step Submission Guide, which walks you through each stage and includes an offline version of the submission form.
+To make the process even easier, download our Step-by-Step Submission Guide which includes an offline version of the form and walks you through each stage in detail:

 What's Next?